 How we can help

-EE is shaped by a number of factors including the role itself, the quality of work relationships, organisational values and individual perceptions of these.
+Several factors shape employee engagement, including the role, the quality of workplace relationships, the organisation’s values and how employees perceive them.
 These factors are likely to vary greatly between companies.

 PeopleMetrics can point you in the right direction.
-Our Employee Attitudes Surveys measures the constructs that will help you understand to what extent your employees are engaged with the organisation, and what areas may require more attention.
+Our Employee Attitudes Surveys give you a clear picture of how engaged your employees are with the organisation and highlight the areas that need more attention.

 These well-researched constructs include employee commitment, job satisfaction, employee/organisation values fit, stress, leadership style, climate/culture, trust, perceptions of support and intention to leave.